machines-reading-maps/mapkurator-system/rumsey_output_v1_datacard.md

 ### Data Fields

-File name: drawn from an ID of original map images (provided by David Rumsey Map Collection).
+**File name**: drawn from an ID of original map images (provided by David Rumsey Map Collection).
 This ID corresponds to the `Image No` field in the davidrumsey.com metadata.

 <img src="https://user-images.githubusercontent.com/5383572/188785367-446690fd-76fc-47db-b2ae-a1fac4fc61d6.png" width="700">

-- `example_field`: description, is it input/output of a task?
 - `Feature`: an instance of detected text which has a polygon geometry
   - `Polygon` `coordinates`: contains the geospatial coordinates for each vertex of the polygon
   - `Properties`